Where Does the Money Come From for Mortgage Loans?

 Land Contract

 An alternative to a non-conforming loan is the use of a land contract, which is allowed in some states.
 A land contract is an agreement between a buyer and a seller, where the buyer agrees to make periodic payments to the seller.
-The title to the property only transfers to the land contract buyer o
+The title to the property only transfers to the land contract buyer on

 Read More